Where to Ski in December

 Banff - spectacular scenery for skiing and skating

-The town is vibrant, the December snow is sure and the scenery is second to none.
-Banff is a bustling base town which spoils you for choice with options to ski Mount Norquay, Sunshine Village and Lake Louise.
-The area is awash with eye-catching December events including a craft beer festival, Christmas at the Castle and a Hot Chocolate Trail.
+The town is vibrant, the December snow is sure, and the scenery is second to none.
+Banff is a bustling base town that spoils you for choice, with options to ski Mount Norquay, Sunshine Village and Lake Louise.
+The area is awash with eye-catching December events, including a craft beer festival, Christmas at the Castle and a Hot Chocolate Trail.

 Ice Skating on Lake Louise © Travel Alberta